The Body Keeps the Score

 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma is a 2014 book by Bessel van der Kolk about the purported effects of psychological trauma.
 The book describes van der Kolk's research and experiences on how people are affected by traumatic stress, including its effects on the mind and body.

-Scientists have criticized the book for promoting pseudoscientific claims about trauma, memory, the brain, and development.

-The Body Keeps the Score has been a hit, routinely topping bestseller lists in the nonfiction category.
-It has been published in 36 languages.
-As of August 2025, it has spent 355 weeks (almost 7 years) on the New York Times bestseller list for paperback nonfiction, with a substantial number of them in the No. 1 position.Generational trauma refers to the emotional and psychological effects of trauma that are passed down through families over generations, often through silence, learned behaviors, and unresolved wounds.
-Dr. Bessel van der Kolk's book, The Body Keeps the Score, explores how trauma reshapes the brain and how it disrupts the nervous system, sometimes impacting subsequent generations.
-This concept highlights how trauma is not just a personal experience but can echo through family dynamics, affecting behaviors, emotions, and even physical responses across generations.
+The book was a bestseller for many years and has been published in 36 languages.
+It has been criticized for misrepresenting conclusions, citing research that doesn't actually support the claims made, using outmoded research, having poor scholarly standards, and coming close to or crossing into pseudoscience.
+The book also discourages readers from pursuing well supported evidence-based treatments such as cognitive behavioural therapy (CBT).

 Publication history

 The book is based on van der Kolk's 1994 Harvard Review of Psychiatry article "The body keeps the score: memory and the evolving psychobiology of posttraumatic stress".
+The article was criticized by psychologist Richard McNally for its reliance on implicit memory and lacking evidence for some of its claims, and McNally offered a detailed critique in his 2003 book Remembering Trauma (pp. 177–82), concluding van der Kolk's theory was one "in search of a phenomenon".

 Overview

-In the book, van der Kolk focuses on the central role of the attachment system and social environment to protect against developing trauma related disorders.
+In the book, van der Kolk focuses on the central role of the attachment system and social environment in protecting against developing trauma-related disorders.
 Where trauma does occur, he discusses the effects and possible forms of healing, including a large variety of interventions to recover from the impacts of traumatic experiences.
 These include EMDR (eye movement desensitization and reprocessing), yoga, and limbic system therapy.